giovanniandreuzza/clientservicemanager/README.md

 - BaseView > Most commons View functions.

-All the library has been writte in Kotlin, I like it more.
+All the library has been written in Kotlin, I like it more.

 # How to